pypa/packaging.python.org/source/tutorials/installing-packages.rst

         py -m pip install -e SomeProject @ svn+svn://svn.repo/some_pkg/trunk/         # from svn py -m pip install -e SomeProject @ git+https://git.repo/some_pkg.git@feature  # from a branch

+For a full breakdown of the syntax, see pip's section on :ref:`VCS Support <pip:VCS Support>`.

 Installing from other Indexes
 =============================

-Install from an alternate index
+Install from an alternate index:

 .. tab:: Unix/macOS